orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

         to Article 16.

 What Stewards and Projects will need:
-- Define a process on who from the Steward and/or Project performs that notification, how to handle credentials (if needed).
+- Define a process on who from the Steward and/or Project performs that notification via the single reporting platform, how to handle credentials (if needed).
 This could be in the Steward Security Policy or a separate document that describes the implementation details, as agreed between the Steward and the Project.

 What resources could be created to help fulfilling that requirement:
-- A guide on filling reports on the common reporting platform
+- A guide to filling reports on the common reporting platform

 ### Informing users about exploited vulnerabilities and security incidents

 In case a Steward knows about an actively-exploited vulnerability related to one of their Projects, or a security incident affecting them or the Project's infrastructure, they are required to inform affected users.
-In case of open source project, most reports will likely be public.
+In case of an open source project, most reports will likely be public.
 It might be private at the beginning, and directed to the exact group of affected persons in case of IT compromise, for example to reset passwords and verify recent suspicious activity.
 The best common practice is to publicly disclose that issues after the Steward and the Project have taken immediate measures.